The Good Doctor (American TV series): Critical response

-On Rotten Tomatoes, the first season has an approval rating of 63% based on 43 reviews, with an average rating of 5.60/10.
+On Rotten Tomatoes, the first season has an approval rating of 63% based on 43 reviews, with an average rating of 5.6/10.
 The website's consensus reads, "The Good Doctor's heavy-handed bedside manner undermines a solid lead performance, but under all the emotionally manipulative gimmickry, there's still plenty of room to improve."
 On Metacritic, it has a weighted average score of 53 out of 100 based on 15 critics, indicating "mixed or average reviews".

 Giving his first impression of the series' pilot for TVLine, Matt Webb Mitovich stated, "The Good Doctor boasts great DNA... [and] has the potential to be a refreshingly thought-provoking hospital drama, based on the buttons pushed in the pilot alone."
 He enjoyed the "warm dynamic" of Schiff and Highmore, while describing Thomas' character as "our emotional 'in' to Shaun's distinct, distant world".
 He noted that "it takes a while to build up momentum", but concluded that "the very final scene packs quite a punch, as Dr. Murphy unwittingly puts a colleague on notice".

 The New York Times television critic James Poniewozik notes in his Critic's Notebook column that, for the most part, the drama is a "hospital melodrama with whiz-bang medical science, a dash of intra-staff romance and shameless sentimentality."
 Discussing the main characters Shaun and Dr. Aaron Glassman (Richard Schiff), Poniewozik writes that "Mr. Schiff is convincing in the role and Mr. Highmore is striking in his."

-Speaking of Freddie Highmore's Golden Globe nomination on Monday, December 11, 2017, for his role in The Good Doctor, Laura Bradley, writing for Vanity Fair says: "...
+Speaking of Freddie Highmore's Golden Globe nomination on Monday, December 11, 2017, for his role in The Good Doctor, Laura Bradley, writing for Vanity Fair, says: "...
 Freddie Highmore received the awards recognition that has long and unjustly eluded him..."
 Bradley feels that Highmore's performance has been "the central key" to the show's enormous success and while the show received lukewarm reviews, most critics have praised Highmore's work.

+Representation of autism

+Sarah Kurchak criticized the portrayal of autism in the series, describing it "as more of an amalgamation of non-autistic people’s misconceptions, fears, and fantasies about autism than a nuanced exploration of what it’s actually like to be [autistic]", noting that until the final season, none of the writers, cast, or consultants were autistic.
+Kurchak also accused the use of autism as a reason for Shaun demonstrating "a level of ignorance and transphobia toward a patient", noting the overlap between autistic, transgender, and non-binary people, a criticism noted by others too.
+Others have criticized a scene where Shaun accuses a Muslim patient of being a terrorist.
 Christy Duan, Vasilis K. Pozios and Praveen R. Kambam wrote in their critique for The Hollywood Reporter that The Good Doctor presents a belief that autistic individuals only benefit society when they possess savant abilities.
-This is similar to arguments made by Douwe Draaisma that directors look to make an authentic representation of autism and create a character with savant skills.
+A scene of Shaun having a meltdown was also criticized "about the way that the show represents people with autism".